 This is one of the common questions I get often.
-So I thought I will jot it down.
+So I thought I would jot it down.

-Selecting appropriate books for your child will put them on the road to learning, build their vocabulary and object recognition skills.
+Selecting appropriate books for your child will put them on the road to learning, and build their vocabulary, and object recognition skills.
 It sparks their curiosity about the world and creates wonderful memories of you both reading it together.

-You can select a book from a library or online bookstore or pre-loved book store or thrift store.
+You can select a book from a library or online bookstore, a pre-loved bookstore, or a thrift store.
 Reading reviews also helps in choosing a perfect book.

 - Is that book age-appropriate for my child?

 - What will my kid learn from this book?